-The Department of Electrical and Computer Engineering at SUNY New Paltz is committed to academic excellence.
+The Division of Engineering Programs at SUNY New Paltz is committed to academic excellence.
 We offer high-quality undergraduate and master’s programs that prepare students to participate effectively as members of the engineering profession of today and tomorrow and to function as thoughtful and responsible members of modern society.
 We strive to create and maintain a challenging learning environment supportive of engineering study for a diverse student body.
 As well, we provide engineering education and technical support to the campus community, regional industry and the community-at-large.

 This mission follows closely those of our institution and is stated as: